kenahoo/RHadoop-Wiki/rmr.md

       HADOOP_CONF=/etc/hadoop/conf
 <br>

 For people who use RPMs for their deployments, courtesy of jseidman, we have RPMs for rmr and its dependencies (digest, iterators, itertool, rjsonio).
 These RPMs are available in this repo: https://github.com/jseidman/pkgs.
-Note that currently there's only CentOS 5.5 64bit RPM's, but the source files to create the RPMs are in the same repo, so it should be easy to build for other RH-based distros. jseidman reports using RPMs along with Puppet to deploy all packages, applications, etc. to their Hadoop clusters.
+Note that currently there's only CentOS 5.5 64bit RPM's, but the source files to create the RPMs are in the same repo, so it should be easy to build for other RH-based distros. jseidman reports using RPMs along with Puppet to deploy all packages, applications, etc. to their (Orbitz) Hadoop clusters.

 ## Contents